yentsun/price_watch/README.rst

 This is an engine for a price-monitoring service.
 It collects price reports, and calculates median prices for products in different categories and regions.

+It has an extensive data map for product and package recognition (only russian for now).

 The platform is:

 * Pyramid (Python)